18F/api-program/_includes/index.md

 ## Why Use This Program
 Even with guidance and support, a willing agency still takes about two years to launch an API program.
+This offers a comprehensive solution with which an agency can launch a second generation API program.

-## What This Offers Your Agency
+## The API Program will What This Offers Your Agency
-* Jumpstart an agency API program
+* Jumpstart your agency API program
-* Begin to dogfood their own APIs
+* Enable you to dogfood your own APIs
-* Understand and base decisions off of API analytics
+* Empower you to understand and base decisions off of API analytics

 ## Who Should Use This Program